sergree/awesome-visual-novels/README.md

 > *Why are only visual novels for Android and Steam Deck listed here?*

 I strongly believe that a visual novel cannot be considered awesome if it cannot be run on portable devices.
 In this day and age, Android and Steam Deck are the most popular portable platforms.
 Older VNs should be able to run successfully using emulators, and new ones should be developed with portable support right from the start.
 Visual novel developers who artificially limit the range of supported platforms show a lack of respect towards their readers.
-Personally, I'm not comfortable reading VNs while sitting at the computer after a long day of work.
+Personally, I'm not comfortable reading VNs while sitting at my computer after a long day of work.

 > *Why is my favorite visual novel not on this list yet?*